 Recognition of organic, organometallic and inorganic substances included in the Official Pharmacopoeia: identification reactions and purity control.
 Limit assays.

-The final exam consists of a practical test (recognition of two substances included in the Official Pharmacopoeia) and an oral test covering all the topics of the course syllabus.
-Practical assays during the course will be taken into due consideration.
+The examination consists of a practical test (recognition of two substances included in the Official Pharmacopoeia), a written test and an oral test covering all the topics of the course syllabus.